Nov 11, 2020 Namiko

-Ideas on the features and functions of software quality products and mobile apps can be grand.
+Ideas on the features and functions of software quality assurance products and mobile apps can be grand.

 The traditional way of product development revolves around ideas – sometimes, senseless ideas.
 You have many ideas that you want to see in your application, and there are going to be a lot of features.
 You end up in active engagement with tens of different mobile app development companies to find the best solution.
 It takes hundreds of calls and quotes until you decide on who you work with, and fingers crossed the market will respond well to the launched product.
 If not, you will have no choice but to invest more after writing a big check for the first version you just released.

 What if there is another way to go about this while you minimize risk and reach your audience faster?
 MVP approach “Minimum Viable Product” is one way to get these grand ideas working.

 MVP Concept Explained

 MVP (Minimum Viable Product) is the first working product version, with just enough features to satisfy early adopters and collect & analyze their feedback for the following product version, with minimum effort and resources required.
 The following complete product version is developed after elaborating on the initial user feedback.
 The key to success is how you use the feedback to further shape and materialize the custom software product into a more concrete, fully-fledged product.